etherisc/staking-background-processor/README.md

 - `NODE_ENV`: the environment of the application

 - `STAKING_ADDRESS`: the address of the staking contract
-- `PROCESSOR_EXPECTED_BALANCE`: the minimum expected balance of the processor (should be large enough to pay for one application at the given gas price)
+- `PROCESSOR_MIN_BALANCE`: the minimum expected balance of the processor (should be large enough to pay for one application at the given gas price)
+- `PROCESSOR_ALERT_BALANCE`: the balance of the processor below which the monitor request on the `/api/monitor` endpoint returns a 500 status code
 - `PROCESSOR_MNEMONIC`: the mnemonic of the processor
 - `MAX_FEE_PER_GAS`: the maximum fee per gas to use for the application
 - `MAX_NON_ACK_PENDING_MESSAGES`: the maximum number of pending messages on the applications redis stream (queue) that are not acknowledged (i.e. not processed yet)